 Allow the meat to cool at room temperature for up to 1½ hours.
 After this time you will need to pop it into the fridge if not using straight away.

-Lightly grease an 8inch (20cm) ovenproof pie plate (love these enamel ones).
+Lightly grease an 8inch (20cm) ovenproof pie plate.

-Now we are onto the gluten free pastry.
-Weigh out your gluten free flour or mix into a large mixing bowl.
+For the gluten free pastry: Weigh out your gluten free flour or mix into a large mixing bowl.
 Add the chilled cubed butter and rub it in until it resembles coarse breadcrumbs.
 Don’t worry if you are left with a few chunky bits of butter, these will blend in perfectly when you knead the pastry.

 Stir in the beaten egg and then add enough water (the amount you need each time may differ dependant on room temp) to bring the pastry together, to form a soft but not too sticky dough.
 If you don’t get enough water in at this stage, you will find the pastry difficult to handle and it will break up.

 Form the pastry into a ball and then transfer it onto a clean surface dusted with gluten free flour or mix.
 You now need to knead the pastry for about 2 minutes until it feels nice and smooth.
 This part is wonderful, as you can’t overwork gluten free pastry, unlike traditional pastry.

 Cut the pastry in half and roll out one of the halves.
-Line the pie plate with the pastry and then fill it with the cooked steak and kidney.
+Line the pie plate/dish with the pastry and then fill it with the cooked steak and kidney.

 Brush around the edges of the pastry with a little water.
 Roll out the other half of pastry and gently lay over the filling.
 Press the pastry together around the edges and trim off the excess with a knife.
 Crimp the edges of the pastry with your fingers or a fork.

 With a sharp knife cut two slits in the middle of the pie to let the steam escape as it cooks.